-The principles apply to “personal data” which is information held on computer or in manual filing systems from which they are identifiable.
-Organisation Name’s employees, volunteers and trustees who process or use any personal information in the course of their duties will ensure that these principles are followed at all times.
+The principles apply to “personal data” which is information held on computer or in manual filing systems from which they are identifiable. it's Learning 365's employees, volunteers and trustees who process or use any personal information in the course of their duties will ensure that these principles are followed at all times.

-it's Learning 365 as a body is a Data Controller under the Act, and the Executive Committee is ultimately responsible for the policy’s implementation.
+it's Learning 365 as a body is a Data Controller under the Act, and is ultimately responsible for the policy’s implementation.

-Internal Data Records it's Learning 365 obtains personal data (names, addresses, phone numbers, email addresses), application forms, and references and in some cases other documents from staff, volunteers and trustees.
-This data is stored and processed for the following purposes:
+Internal Data Records it's Learning 365 obtains personal data (including your name and email address) through our sign up form, and in some cases other documents from staff, volunteers and trustees.
+This data is stored and processed for the following purposes ...